2021-03-01

 Like integers, floating-point literals are also polymorphic.

-If no type is specified they will default to F64
+If no type is specified they will default to F64.

 Booleans

-Ante also has boolean literals which are of the Bool
+Ante also has boolean literals which are of the Bool type and can be either

-true
+true or false.

 Characters